 Comments: Clement of Alexandria’s Tapestries is a collection of a variety of his thoughts united under the idea of attaining “true knowledge.”
-In the process, he argues that aspects of true knowledge can be found in both Greek philosophy and, more importantly, in the perspectives of peoples usually categorized as “barbarians,” with the Judeans (and dependent Jesus adherents) being central to his point.
+In the process, he argues that aspects of true knowledge can be found in both Greek philosophy and, more importantly, in the perspectives of peoples usually categorized as “barbarians,” with the Hebrews / Judeans / Jews (and dependent Jesus adherents) being central to his point.
 Much of the selection below intends to show that, in fact, barbarians (including Moses and the Judeans) are responsible for the invention of many fundamental components of civilization, including philosophy and more practical techniques.
 He argues that, in fact, Greek civilization is late and derivative of barbarian wisdom, particularly Hebrew or Judean wisdom.
 Throughout, he cites a variety of other (now lost) works by Greek authors (in bold in the translation below) regarding inventions of “barbarian” peoples.
+Clement’s Exhortation to the Greeks, which is discussed at some length in several other posts on this site starting with the one at this link, also demonstrates the degree to which Clement was a participant in ethnographic culture.

 Source of the translation: W. Wilson, The Writings of Clement of Alexandria, vol. 1 (Ante-Nicene Christian Library; Edinburgh: T and T Clark, 1867), public domain, thoroughly adapted and partially re-translated by Harland.